JanWilczek/wolf-sound-blog/_posts/podcast/2024-09-14-jatin-chowdhury.md

 The list could go on on and on but you get the point: he’s both incredibly productive and highly successful while being very generous to the community with his knowledge.

-That why it was amazing to have him on the podcast.
+That's why it was amazing to have him on the podcast!

 Jatin currently leads his own audio plugin company ChowDSP which provides consulting and contracting as well.